poti1/runtime-debugger/README.md

 ## Control-C

-Doing a Control-C may occassionally break the output in your terminal.
+Doing a Control-C may occassionally break the output in your terminal (exit with 'q' when possible).

 Simply run any one of these: